ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

 * **When to use**:
   * Use an identity only if you really need documents with absolute consecutive IDs,
     i.e. when generating invoices, or upon legal obligation.
-  * Note: using an identity _doesn’t_ protect you from skipping values in the sequence because:
+  * Note: using an identity _doesn't_ protect you from skipping values in the sequence because:
       *  Documents could have been deleted
       *  A failed transaction still increments the identity value, thus causing a hole in the sequence